The small business specialists

 The ATO has information and a record keeping tool detailing the exact records you need to keep.

-The ATO will visit you at your place of business or preferred location to help you understand and comply with your tax obligations.
+The ATO offers a range of free services including workshops and webinars to help you understand and comply with your tax obligations.

-The information they provide is confidential and is not reported back to the ATO.
-You can book an assistance visit online or by phoning the ATO on 13 28 66 (during office hours).
+You can register for these services online or by phoning the ATO on 13 28 66 (during office hours).

 You can also get a registered tax or BAS agent to help you.
 Registered agents are qualified and experienced with tax and can legally charge you a fee.